Defines and lengthens lashes

 Our editors put Glossier's Lash Slick to the test after receiving complimentary samples from the brand.
 Keep reading for our full product review.

 In the world of no-makeup-makeup, Glossier pretty much reigns supreme.
 So when the brand launched Lash Slick, its first-ever mascara, it was a big deal, to say the least.
-The innovative formula—which took the brand 18 months and 248 iterations to perfect—uses Japanese technology to add tiny curved fibers to the tips of your lashes (think: baby lash extensions), while vegan biotin conditions and nourishes.
+The innovative formula—which took the brand 18 months and 248 iterations to perfect—uses Japanese technology to add tiny curved fibers to the tips of your lashes (think: baby lash extensions), while keeping lashes soft and nourished.
 The end result is a natural, your-lashes-but-better look, and beauty lovers, editors, and celebrities alike (Michelle Obama wore it on Inauguration Day this year—enough said) are fans.

 To see how Lash Slick looked and felt on different lash types, we had four Byrdie editors try the formula themselves.
 Read on for their honest reviews.